Baler National High School

 Baler National High School was built in February 1993 on agricultural land in Barangay Pingit.
 It started with 110 students and 3 teachers.
-To date, it is the biggest public secondary schools in Aurora, with close to 1,300 students.
-It now follows the K-12 program for the Filipinos in order to excel both The Philippines and the World.
+To date, it is the biggest public secondary school in Aurora, with close to 1,300 students.
+It now follows the K-12 program for the Filipinos in order to excel both the Philippines and the world.